greenplum-db/gpdb/src/test/unit/README.txt

   and will_ calls, it is helpful to setup the test environment.
 This is especially true, if the test only deals with a certain line in a very long function.

+- --cmockery_output_to_file=<arg>
+  In certain situations, is helpful to call the test executable with --cmockery_output_to_file=<arg>.
+When this option is activated or if the cmockery_output_to_file(arg) function is called, cmockery outputs _error and _fail function outputs to the file passed.
+Additionally the result of a specific test is added to the output as is a summary of the whole suit.

+  While in most cases the output of the unit tests run in a suit is straightforward and easy to read, in long running suites or with verbose output, it is useful to have a cleaner or permanent output.

 - --run_disabled_tests
   Certain test cases can be disabled with the disable_unit_test() function.
   If cmockery is called with --run_disabled_tests, these tests are executed